 Downloads & Tools

-17 proteins co-occuring with the pollen coat cellular component in abstracts of biomedical publications from the COMPARTMENTS Text-mining Protein Localization Evidence Scores dataset.
+10 proteins co-occuring with the fungal-type cell wall cellular component in abstracts of biomedical publications from the COMPARTMENTS Text-mining Protein Localization Evidence Scores dataset.